mithun50/MR_BunkManager/README.md

 Ever wondered **"How many classes can I skip and still maintain 75% attendance?"** 🤔

 **MR BunkManager** answers that question and does SO much more!
-It's a feature-packed mobile app built by students, for students.
+It's a feature-packed app built by students, for students.
 We combined attendance tracking, AI-powered timetable management, a social notes platform, and an intelligent chatbot - all in one beautiful app.

 ```
 📊 Track Attendance  →  🤖 Ask AI  →  📚 Share Notes  →  🎓 Ace College